Questions to ask yourself:

 Ireland in the early 1800s was rural, poor, and divided on religious lines.
 Wealthy Protestants owned much of the land, which was mostly used for growing grain and raising cattle.
 What was left was rented as small plots to Catholic peasants.
 The peasants had to resort to growing potatoes in order to sustain them.

-In the early 1840s the blight arrived from Europe and inflected the potato crop.
+In the early 1840s, the blight arrived from Europe and inflected the potato crop.
 Potatoes began to rot and become inedible.
-The crisis extended to Scotland as well, but the responses in both countries were much different.
+The crisis extended to Scotland as well, but the responses in both countries were very different.
 In Ireland, grain continued to be exported from the country in 1846-1847.
 Attempts at relief in the form of public works on roads and workhouses and soup kitchens failed because of the government's desire to keep costs down and promote self-reliance among the Irish poor.

 Landlords used the crisis to clear peasants off their land with mass evictions.
 People suffered from famine, disease and many died.
 One solution for many was emigration.
 North America offered a new life for people who were desperate.
 A few landowners or agents offered passage across the Atlantic, but many used what savings they had to pay their passage.
 Some individuals relied on family members in North America to send them money to pay their fare.
 Rates to Canada were the cheapest, as the timber ships were not designed for human cargo.